BBaysinger/bb-portfolio/docs/uploads-and-migration.md

 - Can I “move everything together”?
   - Yes.
 The runbook above does exactly that: snapshot DB + sync media.
 For many teams, that's the standard content promotion process.
 - What about local?
   - Stay on filesystem for `ENV_PROFILE=local`.
-When you're ready, you can also point local at a dev bucket using an IAM user and a `DEV_*` .env.
+When you're ready, you can also point local at the dev bucket by sourcing the generated `backend.env.dev` file (which already uses canonical keys) or by exporting ad-hoc AWS credentials.

 ---